 - Fast 1-2 day delivery to bank accounts

 - Price-match guarantee if you find a better price elsewhere

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

-Banks versus money transfer services
+Banks vs. money transfer services

-Roger is a professional sportsman based in the United States.
-He wants to send a Christmas gift of $2,000 to his parents back home in Bern, Switzerland, but he knows that sending the money through his bank will be unnecessarily expensive.
+Roger is a professional athlete based in the United States.
+He wants to send a Christmas gift of $2,000 to his parents back home in Bern, but he knows that sending the money through his bank will be unnecessarily expensive.
 He decides to calculate the costs involved in sending the same amount of money through two well-known money transfer companies.